Skip to content

 print(' Key =', k, ', Value =', v)

-# Get number of dictionary elements
+# Getting the number of elements in the dictionary

-print('Number of dictionary elements:', len(d))
+print('Number of elements in the dictionary:', len(d))

 Output: